nephics/noxmox/README.md

 # Features

-* Very simple to learn and use, get started quickly with Amazon S3.
+* Simple to learn and easy to use, get started quickly with Amazon S3.
-* Completely interchangeable modules allowing for developing and testing offline, i.e. storing files on the local file system, without using the S3 storage space.
+* Interchangeable modules allowing for developing and testing offline, i.e. storing files on the local file system, without using the S3 storage space.
-* Using node's native api via `http.client`.
+* The S3 client is just a simple wrapper around node's native `http.client` api.

 # Interface overview